wangjie212/TSSOS/docs/src/sos.md

 TS | Types of chordal extensions used in term sparsity iterations: "block"(maximal chordal extension), "signsymmetry" (sign symmetries), "MD" (approximately smallest chordal extension), false (invalidating term sparsity iterations) | "block"
 QUIET | Silence the output| false
 SO | Specify the sparse order | 1
-Groebnerbasis | Work in the quotient ring by computing a Gröbner basis | false
+GroebnerBasis | Work in the quotient ring by computing a Gröbner basis | false

 ## Image of a semialgebraic set by a polynomial map
 Example 1, Section 6.1 from [arXiv:1507.06143](https://arxiv.org/pdf/1507.06143).